canonical-ledgers/factom-accounts/README.md

 ## Installing Factom AccountsJS

 Clone the repo into your target directory.
-Then, navigate into project folder and type:
+Then, navigate into the project folder and type:

 ```
 npm install